nateobray/IPP/README.md

 }
 ```

 Then just run `composer install` or `composer update`.
-Alternatively you can clone the repo or down the source
+Alternatively you can clone the repo or download the source
-code and use it the way that best suites you use case.
+code and use it however you see fit.

 ## Usage
 The most basic way of using this implementation is to create a `Printer` object and call `printJob` method like this: